-- Section 5.
+Section 5.
 ADDITIONAL DEFINITIONS AND PLEDGE. (a) As used in this Resolution the term "Bonds" means collectively the Bonds as described and defined in Sections 1 and 2 of this Resolution, and all substitute bonds exchanged therefor, and all other substitute and replacement bonds, issued as provided in this Resolution.
-The term "Parity Bonds" shall mean the Series 2010 Bonds, the Bonds and any other bonds hereafter issued by the Issuer on a parity therewith as permitted by the Contract or bonds issued to refund such bonds. - (b) The Contract provides for the monthly payment by the City to the Issuer of all Operation and Maintenance Expenses of the Project, and the principal of and the interest on all "Bonds", as defined in the Contract, issued by the Issuer pursuant to the Contract, as such principal and interest come due, plus the fees and charges of the Paying Agent for such "Bonds", and other amounts as required by each resolution authorizing the issuance of such "Bonds".
+The term "Parity Bonds" shall mean the Series 2013 Bonds, the Series 2021 Bonds, the Bonds and any other bonds hereafter issued by the Issuer on a parity therewith as permitted by the Contract or bonds issued to refund such bonds.

+(b) The Contract provides for the monthly payment by the City to the Issuer of all Operation and Maintenance Expenses of the Project, and the principal of and the interest on all "Bonds", as defined in the Contract, issued by the Issuer pursuant to the Contract, as such principal and interest come due, plus the fees and charges of the Paying Agent for such "Bonds", and other amounts as required by each resolution authorizing the issuance of such "Bonds".
 The term "Net Revenues", as used in this Resolution, shall mean and be defined as all of the gross revenues or payments received by the Issuer from the City under the Contract, after deducting therefrom the amounts required to pay the Operation and Maintenance Expenses of the Project, as defined in the Contract, with the result that the Net Revenues shall consist of the amounts necessary to pay all principal and/or interest coming due on all Parity Bonds on each principal and/or interest payment date plus the fees and charges of the Paying Agent for the Parity Bonds, including its charges as Registrar for the Bonds.
 All Parity Bonds, including the Bonds authorized by this Resolution and the interest thereon, are and shall be payable from and secured by an irrevocable first lien on and pledge of said Net Revenues, and said Net Revenues are further pledged irrevocably to the establishment and maintenance of the Funds hereinafter provided for.
-The City has contracted to make all of its payments under the Contract from the revenues of the City's combined waterworks and sanitary sewer system as an operating expense of such combined waterworks and sanitary sewer system.
+The City has contracted to make all of its payments under the Contract from the revenues of the City's combined waterworks and sanitary sewer system as an operating expense of such combined waterworks and sanitary sewer system as an operating expense of such combined waterworks and sanitary sewer system.